constarg/UNIPI-Announcements-Desktop/README.md

 # Function
-  This program essentially informs the student when a new announcement<br>is posted on the relevant page of the university.
+  This program informs the student when a new announcement<br>is posted on the relevant page of the university.

 # User - Interface
   The <b>user interface</b> provides three options which are the following: